 She starred in high school plays, first appearing on Broadway in 1924.
 Her first movie appearance came in 1931’s The Struggle, although in a move that exemplified her fearless approach, she had turned down a potentially career-assuring five-picture deal with Universal, as well as the chance to star in their 1929 version of Show Boat, in order to appear in the play Machinal, opposite Clark Gable.

 Today, her level of assertiveness would be seen as a positive hallmark of an actress who knew her value and demanded equal treatment to her male co-stars; at the time, it led to her being labelled difficult.
 This tendency to clash with her colleagues was evident on the set of 1932’s The Mummy, in which she starred opposite Boris Karloff.
 Johann felt that director Karl Freund had cast her as his scapegoat, in case the film proved too much of a challenge as his directorial debut, and the two butted heads frequently: Freund allegedly had her stand against a wall for hours on end, so as not to crease her dress.
 Whatever the accuracies of the case, her portrayal of Helen Grosvenor is an enchanting one, giving viewers total faith in the character.

 Ardath Bey (Boris Karloff) shows Helen Grosvenor (Zita Johann) glimpses of her past lives in The Mummy (Universal 1932)

-Zita Johann died in Nyack, New York on the 20th of September, 1993, aged 89.
-After cremation, her ashes were scattered in a stream in upstate New York.
+Married three times, Zita Johann died in Nyack, New York on the 24th of September, 1993.
+Her ashes were scattered in a stream in upstate New York.